asyncanup/asyncanup.github.io/_posts/2021-05-15-you-dont-need-react-to-do-what-react-does.md

 structure, a “dumb” View hierarchy, a ViewModel data structure, and an idempotent Renderer to update UI.

-And you can do that literally in any language in the world.
+And you can do that literally in any language or stack in the world.
 I’ve done it in C++, C#, Swift, even jQuery Mobile, before React or SwiftUI ever showed up.

 ## And what do you get from such a setup?